ADVISORI Logo

 🔁 Evolutionary Approach

-• Gradual migration from traditional perimeter-based models
+• Phased migration from traditional perimeter-based models

 • Integration of new technologies such as behavior-based biometrics